KPMG Law LLP logo

 The recently published General Scheme of the Employment (Restriction of Certain Mandatory Retirement Ages) Bill 2024 (the “General Scheme”), creates a link for the first time between a contractual retirement age and the state pension age whereby a contractual retirement age may be amended by operation of the provisions of the General Scheme.

-Aoife Newton and our Employment & Immigration team explain below.
+Aoife Newton and our Employment and Immigration Law team explain below.

 Entitlement to remain in employment until pensionable age